matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 ```
 {
 	"auth_types": ["password", "srp6a"],
+	"srp": {
-	"srp_groups": [supported groups],
+	    "groups": [supported groups],
 	    "hash": [supported hashes]
 	}
+}
 ```
-Here the server sends it's supported authentication types (in this case only password and srp6a) and if applicable it sends the supported SRP groups, as specified by the [SRP specification](https://datatracker.ietf.org/doc/html/rfc5054#page-16) or [rfc3526](https://datatracker.ietf.org/doc/html/rfc3526).
+Here the server sends it's supported authentication types (in this example only password and srp6a) and if applicable it sends the supported SRP groups, as specified by the [SRP specification](https://datatracker.ietf.org/doc/html/rfc5054#page-16) or [rfc3526](https://datatracker.ietf.org/doc/html/rfc3526).
 The supported hashes are a list of supported hashes by the server.
 Initially for this MSC we suggest supporting pbkdf2 and bcrypt, though this may change over time.

-The client then chooses an srp group from the SRP specification, and a hash function from the supported list and generates a random salt `s`.
+The client then chooses a supported srp group from the SRP specification, and a hash function from the supported list and generates a random salt `s`.
 The client then calculates the verifier `v` as:

 	x = H(s, p)
 	v = g^x

-Here H() is the chose secure hash function, and p is the user specified password, and `g` is the generator of the selected srp group.
+Here H() is the chosen secure hash function, p is the user specified password, and `g` is the generator of the selected srp group.
 Note that all values are calculated modulo N (of the selected srp group).